 Appropriate laboratory attire will be required to facilitate learning.
 Both males and females will be required to wear exercise clothing.
 Females may be required to wear a halter top or sports bra when requested.
 Men may be required to bare the trunk/upper body during some activities.
-No sandals, heels, open-toed shoes, or bare feet are permitted (except when necessary for lab activity).
+No sandals, heels, open-toed shoes, or bare feet are permitted.
 Failure to comply with these standards may result in students being denied participation in lab activities.